 - Grand Canyon: Within a three-hour drive from Vegas is the Grand Canyon West Rim.
 You can take a nice road trip there with a stop at the Hoover Dam and Lake Mead.

 - Old Las Vegas: While the main strip is the most popular destination, it’s worth taking a trip to see the less visited Vegas of the years gone by.
 It’s a bit more old-fashioned, a bit worn out yet still lit up to the nines.
 There is more nostalgia here, but it’s entertaining nonetheless.
+You can even relive the glory days of Frank and the boys at a Rat Pack show.

 - The Valley of Fire: Not too far from Vegas is a great natural park that will stun you with its beauty.
 It’s definitely worth the drive.